McCollum scores 32, Pelicans hold off Mavericks 113-106 - NewsBreak

 TIP-INS

 Mavericks: Wood finished with 15 points and Jaden Hardy 11. ...
-Finished 16 of 46 (34.8%) from 3-point range.
-Doncic was assessed a technical foul in the first quarter while staring down official Natalie Sago after making a driving shot on which he apparently thought he'd also been fouled. ...
+Shot 16 of 46 (34.8%) from 3-point range ...
+Doncic was assessed his 15th technical foul this season in the first quarter while staring down official Natalie Sago after making a driving shot on which he apparently thought he’d also been fouled. ...
 Reggie Bullock missed the game with a bruised right quadriceps, Maxi Kleber was out with a right hamstring injury and center JaVale McGee was sidelined by a sprained right ankle.

 Pelicans: The club announced before tip-off that All-Star forward Zion Williamson will be out at least two more weeks while he recovers from a Jan.
 2 right hamstring injury. ...
 Shot 50.6% (42 of 83) overall and 48.1% (13 of 27) from deep. ...
 Outrebounded Dallas 49-34.